Hebrew Alpha-Bet Introduction

 I have also heard it said that you should review 1 week, 1 month, and 1 year after you have learned something.
 This post was an exercise of review for me.

-Also I want to thank all of the people that are helping me to learn this wonderful language.
-A shout-out to Izzy Avraham, John Parsons, and Kevin Saitta.
+Also, I want to thank all of the people that are helping me to learn this wonderful language.
+A shout-out to Izzy Avraham, John Parsons, Kevin Saitta, Derrick Leman, Sonia Hammonds, and Yoel Halevi.

 I hope that you really enjoyed this lesson.
 Feel free to share this page with your friends who may be interested in learning Hebrew.